zhuxinyishcn/Testing-Plan-Design/TESTING.md

 ### Test 16
 ### PURPOSE

-Test invocation of the `calculate` class,  test if getToken function can correctly parsing a incorrect number that a Integer number contains a character and
+Test invocation of the `calculate` class,  test if getToken function can correctly parse a incorrect number that a Integer number contains a character and
 ### SETUP

 None needed